The de Rham functor for logarithmic D-modules: Operations on D-modules

 \begin{proof} One has an isomorphism $\twist_X = \twist_{X/Y} \otimes_{\sO_X} f^*\twist_Y$.
 Set $\sheaf N' = \sheafHom_{\sO_Y}(\twist_Y, \sheaf N)$.
 Then $\sheaf N = \sheaf N' \otimes_{\sO_Y} \twist_Y$ and $f^!\sheaf N = f^!\sheaf N' \otimes_{\sO_X} f^*\twist_Y = f^*\sheaf N' \otimes_{\sO_X}\twist_X$.
 Thus by Lemma~\ref{lem:hom_and_dual} and Theorem~\ref{thm:proper_duality},

 \end{proof}

 \begin{Remark} Let us note that the usual base-change theorem does not generalize to the theory of logarithmic D-modules.
-For example, if $\pt \to \as 1$ it the inclusion of the log point into the origin, then $i^!i_\spf$ is not equal to the identity for the same reason as in the $\sO$-module case.
+For example, if $\pt \to \as 1$ it the inclusion of the (idealized) log point into the origin, then $i^!i_\spf$ is not equal to the identity for the same reason as in the $\sO$-module case.
+Indeed,

 One would expect this issue to be resolved by a suitable theory of \enquote{derived logarithmic geometry.} \end{Remark}